beyond-all-reason/tachyon/README.md

 ## Connecting

 To connect to a Tachyon WebSocket server, the client should add a `tachyonVersion` query parameter which specifies which version of Tachyon they're using, e.g. `wss://tachyon-server.com?tachyonVersion=1.2.3`.
 The server should send a [`system/version/response`](docs/system.md/#version) command containing the version of the Tachyon protocol that is being served and `versionParity` field stating how it differs to the client's version.
 Ideally, clients should ensure their implementation is using the same version of the protocol, which can be found in this repo's [`package.json`](package.json).
 However, it is up to the client to decide how to handle version mismatches, and the server should not terminate clients because of a version disparity.

-Once connected, follow the instructions in the [account](docs/account.md) service to register and login in order to gain authorization to the rest of the protocol.
+TODO: document auth

 ## Terminology